 - Auto Reactivation: Once a test is activated, students will be able to re-enter an assessment during the administration window as long as the assessment has not been submitted for scoring.
 The following scenarios will allow the student to re-enter the assessment if auto-reactivation is enabled: student closes/refreshes the browser; the application times out; connection to the Internet was temporarily lost; student clicks the exit button.

 - Display Item Details in Student Portal: Pre-selects display of item details in Student Portal when reviewing scores.
-This can be turned on or off at a later date after all students have taken the assessment in Advanced Settings.
+This allows students to see the correct answer as well as their answer on all test items.

-- Thermometer: Pre-selects the display of a thermometer that visually shows the score when students submit their assessment in the Student Portal.
+- Thermometer: Pre-selects the display of a thermometer that visually shows raw score, percent correct, and performance level (if applied during setup) immediately after the student submits an assessment for scoring in the Student Portal.

-- Calculators: The three levels of calculators are Advanced, Basic or Scientific.
+- Calculator: The three levels of calculators are Advanced, Basic or Scientific.
 Only one may be opened at a time.
 Tutorials on using each of the calculators can be viewed at http://learn.desmos.com.

-- Answer Eliminator: This tool allows students to cross out incorrect answers.
+- Answer Eliminator: Allows students to cross out incorrect answers.

-- Color Contrast: Allows students to adjust screen background or font color based on student needs or preference.
+- Color Contrast: Allows students to adjust screen background or font color.

-- Dictionary & Picture Dictionary: Word dictionary and picture dictionary tools to help students to look up words during online testing.
+- Dictionary: Allows students to look up words during online testing.